Online Internet Speed Test

 Very High Ping (>150 ms)

-Causes: Distant server location, router issues, congested network.
+Causes: Distant server, router issues, congested network.

 • Restart your router